andybz/workamajig-invoice-bot/README.md

 ## Email Stuff
 - Utilizes Microsoft Azure with Microsoft Graph
-- The Client Secret will expire after 24 months and you may need to generate a new one.
+- The Client Secret will expire after 24 months and you will need to generate a new one.
-- Go to Azure Portal -> App Registrations to find this information
+- Go to Azure Portal -> [App Registrations](https://portal.azure.com/#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade) to find this information